A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Applications

 \subsubsection{Instances}

 For our tests, we create test instances based on the data provided in~\cite{toro}.
-The instances consist of a set of 5 potential warehouses and 30 customers.
-However, using the provided fixed and variable costs~$e$ and~$d$ of the warehouses in the first stage usually leads to only one warehouse being opened.
+Using the provided fixed and variable costs~$e$ and~$d$ of the warehouses in the first stage, however, usually leads to only one warehouse being opened.
 This choice is then not influenced too much by the uncertainty in the demands, and the first-stage decision usually stays the same over several iterations.
 To see a more prominent effect of the robust reformulation, we choose to multiply the provided fixed and variable first-stage warehouse costs~$e$ and~$d$ by a factor of~$1/40$, which leads to more warehouses being opened and more heterogeneity in the first-stage solutions.
 The second-stage warehouse costs~$e'$ and~$d'$ are $50\%$ higher than the first-stage costs, i.e., $e' = 1.5 \cdot e$ and $d' = 1.5 \cdot d$.
 Finally, for the demands, we use the deterministic values provided in~\cite{toro} as nominal demands.
 These are then randomly perturbed as follows in order to generate the scenarios: Each customer has a chance of~$50\%$ for having a demand of~$20\%$ above the nominal demand, and a $3\%$ chance to have a demand of zero (which corresponds to the customer location being closed).

-A specific instance in our tests is determined by the set~$I$ of potential warehouses (we always use $|I|=5$), the set~$J$ of customers (in our tests, between~12 and 26~customers), the set~$S$ of scenarios (in our tests, either 16, 32, or 64 scenarios), and an instance number (in our tests, between~1 and~10), which is used to seed the random generator used for the scenario generation.
+A specific instance in our tests is determined by the set~$I$ of potential warehouses, the set~$J$ of customers, the set~$S$ of scenarios, and an instance number, which is used to seed the random generator used for the scenario generation.

 To initialize the subset~$D$ of scenarios in Algorithm~\ref{alg:general} for this application, we simply use $\Init()\coloneqq\emptyset$.
 This leads to a first-stage solution in which no warehouses are opened at all (i.e., all~$w^0$ and~$a^0$ are set to zero), and the first scenario to be added to~$D$ is then determined in the first call of \FBS().
+We note that, as shown in \if\arxivVersion0 the supplementary material (Section~D) \else \ref{sec:appendix-4-results} \fi , other possible implementations of $\Init()$ such as $\Init()\coloneqq\{s\}$ with a randomly chosen scenario or a scenario with maximum total demand perform similar or slightly worse.

 As a heuristic for the second-stage problem, we use a $0.1$\,s run of the MIP solver.